Electricity North West Ltd’s RESPOND project

-As we all move to a low carbon future, demand for electricity is set to grow, which will increase fault level on the network.
-Respond is a £5.5 million project, which runs from January 2015 until October 2018, to maximise the use of Electricity North West Ltd’s existing assets, reduce costs to their customers and speed up the connection of new demand and generation.
+As we all move to a low carbon future, demand for electricity is set to grow, increasing fault level on the network.
+Respond ran from January 2015 until October 2018, to maximise the use of Electricity North West Ltd’s existing assets, reduce costs to their customers and speed up the connection of new demand and generation.

 To learn more about Fault Current and about the RESPOND Project click here to watch a short video.